ikt32/GTAVMenuBase/README.md

 ## Changes

-### Positioning
-Since [PR #2](https://github.com/E66666666/GTAVMenuBase/commit/1e67e104453e5d401e6c171aadf8b6b86ae99efd), the Y-positioning of the menu changed.
-Previously Y = 0.0 used to put the title rectangle half off-screen.
-Now Y = 0.0 puts the title rectangle flush with the screen.

-To match the interaction menu, previously a Y of 0.1 was used.
-This should now be 0.05.

-The X-position stays the same.
-This means X = 0.0 puts half the menu off-screen, since the center is taken as menu X-position.

 Since [commit 173a499](https://github.com/E66666666/GTAVMenuBase/commit/173a499c7b77242aeafd58d610a6bfa209571588), the position is moved to the top left.
 This makes `(0.0f, 0.0f)` sit flush with the safe zone.

-### Methods
 OptionPlus had had some changes.
 As of [commit 3b37182](https://github.com/E66666666/GTAVMenuBase/commit/3b37182181e73c28439838b6107eae53a2844e03), the selected bool pointer is required again.

 Since [commit ec9477b](https://github.com/E66666666/GTAVMenuBase/commit/ec9477b0b203efc2fcc83e7dcce33045d2198917), the automatic uppercase menu subtitle argument is gone.